-This injury can be caused by tennis, other racquet sports, and activities such as turning a wrench or chopping with a knife.
+This injury can be caused by tennis, other racquet sports, and activities such as turning a wrench, prolonged typing, or chopping with a knife.
 The outside (lateral) elbow tendon is most commonly injured.
 The inside (medial) and backside (posterior) tendons can also be affected.

 This article discusses surgery to repair tennis elbow.

-Surgery to repair tennis elbow is usually an outpatient surgery.
+Surgery to repair tennis elbow is often an outpatient surgery.
 This means you will not stay in the hospital overnight.